Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Control Diabetes, blood pressure and avoid smoking.

-1. Knowing something about Preventative Eye Care.
+1. Understanding Preventive Eye Care.

 For instance: